This is The Coyote Project

 - Developing culturally appropriate curricula.

-- Protecting the right to Aboriginal languages, including the teaching of Aboriginal languages as credit courses.
+- Protecting the right to Indigenous languages, including the teaching of Indigenous languages as credit courses.

 In response, The Coyote Project will address recruitment, retention and completion issues for Indigenous students.
 Some faculties and departments are addressing all three areas, while others are tackling one or two.
 Regardless, the goal is to support Indigenous students and make TRU a university where they want to study and graduate.